naoshibaikyu/superbuddn/test.md

 Hunter: **[on Shinobu's radio]** Shinobu!
 What's your status over there?

-Shinobu: I'm in the lounge checking out the pretty lights outside.
+Shinobu Happy: I'm in the lounge checking out the pretty lights outside.
 You should see this!

 Hunter Shocked: Wha...?
 Were you...?

-Shinobu: Been playing cards with the guys.
+Shinobu Happy: Been playing cards with the guys.

 Hunter: Okay...
 Whatever you do, don't let them--